Koestler Parapsychology Unit (KPU) is a research group based in the Psychology

 TRIAL REGISTRY: The KPU hosts a Registry for Parapsychological Experiments.
 Pre-registering studies is one way to enhance the methodological quality of research.
 For further information, click here.

-ONLINE PARAPSYCHOLOGY COURSE: The next run of this highly-regarded course, led by KPU founder member Dr Caroline Watt, will be in April 2015.
+ONLINE PARAPSYCHOLOGY COURSE: The next run of this highly-regarded course, led by KPU founder member Dr Caroline Watt, commences 13th April 2015.
 Click here for more information about the course.
 Click here for a review of the course published in Skeptical Inquirer.
 If you'd like to join the April 2015 course, or have any questions about it, please contact Dr Watt.
+The next course after that commences 14th September 2015.

 JUNE 2013: Dr Caroline Watt is delighted to announce that her Perrott-Warrick research fellowship has been extended until the end of December 2014.
 For information about Dr Watt's research into the psychology and parapsychology of precognitive dream experiences, funded by the Perrott-Warrick Fund, click here.